freeacs/freeacs/README.md

 ## License

 This project is licensed under the The MIT License.
-See https://github.com/freeacs/freeacs/blob/master/readme/LICENSE

 ## Active project Members